svetozar12/blog/src/pages/posts/GqlGatewayIntroduction.md

 ## Issues we would have

-- Error handling inside the gql gateway(gql always returns 200 status code post request) which could be tricky to display in our application
+- which library would we use for our gql gateway(there are a lot of choices) [Part2](/posts/ChoosingGqlLibrary)
-- We have to manage all types for our queries and mutations(which wouldn't be a big problem if you have used typescript before)
+- We have to manage all types for our queries and mutations(which wouldn't be a big problem if you have used typescript before) [Part3](/posts/GqlSchema)
-- How would we codegen the stuff we need from out gql schema
+- Error handling inside the gql gateway(gql always returns 200 status code post request) which could be tricky to display in our application [Part4](/posts/GqlErrorHandling)
-- which library would we use for our gql gateway(there are a lot of choices)
+- How would we codegen the stuff we need from out gql schema [Part5](/posts/GqlCodegen)

 ![Whimsical example](/images/GQL_GATEWAY_PROS_CONS.png "Whimsical example")